GrokInteractive/jekyll-plugins/README.md

 ## What is jekyll-plugins?

-This is a collection of git submodules of jekyll plugin repositories.
+This is a collection of [git submodules](http://book.git-scm.com/5_submodules.html) of [jekyll plugin](https://github.com/mojombo/jekyll/wiki/Plugins) repositories.
 These submodules are used to build the index for jekyll-plugins.com.

 ## How to add a plugin

 To add a plugin, you simply need to fork this repo, add it as a submodule, and issue a pull request.
 The plugin must meet the guidelines for inclusion.

+  $ git submodule add YOUR_REPOSITIORY_HERE

 ### Guidelines
 - Repo must be hosted on github